 How to Grade Circulated Coins

 The third bucket is the range of circulated grades, from P-1 to EF-49 (although EF-45 is the highest circulated grade you'll probably see being used.)
-Most beginners looking for grading help have circulated coins and fortunately circulated coins are the easiest for the novice to grade.
-It helps to have a Mint State specimen of the coin type under consideration to make comparisons to, but this isn't a requirement.
+Most beginners looking for grading help have circulated coins, and fortunately, circulated coins are the easiest for the novice to grade.
+It helps to have a Mint State (a.k.a. uncirculated) specimen of the coin type under consideration to make comparisons to, but this isn't a requirement.

-First of all, you'll need to have an excellent light source, such as a 100 watt bulb in a lamp close to where you are sitting.
+First of all, you'll need to have an excellent light source, such as a 75-watt bulb in a lamp close to where you are sitting.
+If you're using an LED light bulb, you should use a bright white bulb so you can discern any color differences on the surface of the coin.
 Secondly, you'll need a decent magnifier, preferably something that magnifies about 5 to 8 times (expressed as 5x to 8x).
 Anything stronger than 8x isn't usually used in coin grading, and anything lower than 5x is too weak to see important details and small damage marks.

 Compare your coin to the scale shown above to determine where it fits on the scale.
 Keep in mind that the numbers are not proportional; in other words, the amount of detail loss between EF-40 and EF-20 is not the same as that which is lost between MS-60 and EF-40 (remember, they're in different buckets.)
 In fact, the coin that grades EF-40 has lost only about 5% to 10% of its detail, but the coin that grades F-20 has lost about 60%.
 Use the written descriptions to place your coin as best you can.
 If you want more precise grading, I recommend "The Official ANA Grading Standards" book, which breaks the grades out for every major U.S. coin type, along with photos to help you determine the correct grade.

 Now that you know the grade of your coins, you will be able to determine your coins' value.